jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 The __From now on__ and __Whenever__ phrases are a type of prompt pattern too.
 They set up rules for the rest of the conversation.

-I won't provide specific examples for the Question Refinement Pormpt.
-Choose one of the question related examples above, such as the [Constitution Scholar](#Constitutional-Scholar) and the [Religious Scholars]($Interfaith-Discussion) examples.
+I won't provide specific examples for the Question Refinement Prompt, since it's a refinement to previous prompt patterns.
+Choose one of the question related examples above, such as the [Constitution Scholar](#Constitutional-Scholar) or the [Religious Scholars]($Interfaith-Discussion) examples.
 After the original prompt, add the Question Refinement Prompt and ask the same questions or ask your own.

 # Summary
 Prompt engineering provides context and details for extracting information from the LLM’s relationship of words that’s focused upon that context.
 It’s a conversation with the LLM using natural language.
 Prompt engineering patterns are natural language phrases that have shown to return good results.